Introduction

 Colour

-The colour of lighting can be altered with pieces of coloured plastic, referred to as lighting gels, placed over the light source.
-Using different colours can change the mood and give different effects.
-For instance, a fire or inferno can be portrayed with red and orange lighting to depict the flames.
+The colour of lighting can be altered with pieces of coloured plastic, known as lighting gels, placed over the light source.
+Different colours change the mood and create different effects — a fire or inferno can be portrayed with red and orange lighting to suggest the flames.

-Different colours have different meanings for an audience.
-Blue is associated with cold, as in the bluish look of ice.
-Yellow, on the other hand, provides a warmer atmosphere, like the warm glow of the sun.
+Different colours also carry different meanings for an audience.
+Blue is associated with cold, like the bluish look of ice.
+Yellow gives a warmer atmosphere, like the glow of the sun.

 Intensity

-Theatre lighting does not just allow you to have it on or off, you can adjust the light intensity (brightness) to create the effect you want.
-Intensity levels are generally rated from 1 to 100, and this variance allows the lighting designer to balance light evenly across the whole stage.
+Theatre lighting isn’t simply on or off — you can adjust the intensity (brightness) to create the effect you want.
+Intensity levels are generally rated from 1 to 100, and this range lets the lighting designer balance light evenly across the whole stage.

 Focus

 A light’s focus refers to the definition of its beam.
-With theatre lighting, you can alter the beam’s size and focus, giving it sharp or soft edges.
+With theatre lighting, you can alter the beam’s size and edge, giving it sharp or soft definition.
 Soft edges are suitable for blending different light sources, while a sharp-edged beam can spotlight a particular character.

 Shadow

-As well as controlling what the audience can see, through the use of shadow, the lighting designer can also create hidden spaces.
-Using shadows can create compelling atmospheres and moods, or give an impression of a character’s personality.
-Someone emerging from an area of darkness could be perceived as being untrustworthy.
+As well as controlling what the audience can see, the lighting designer can use shadow to create hidden spaces.
+Shadow can build compelling atmospheres and moods, or suggest something about a character’s personality — someone emerging from darkness might be read as untrustworthy.

 ‘Read’ the Stage

-In any production, we are trying to get the audience to read the stage, to see what is significant and essential to the plot.
-Similarly, lighting designers need to understand the stage and decide what is important and vital for the audience to see.
-Reading the stage in this way will inform your decisions on the most effective lighting design.
+In any production, we want the audience to read the stage — to see what is significant and essential to the plot.
+Lighting designers need to understand the stage in the same way, deciding what is important for the audience to see.
+Reading the stage like this will inform your decisions on the most effective lighting design.

-A production will very seldom have only one lighting state.
-Moving from one lighting state to another is referred to as a transition.
-These changes in lighting can happen instantly, or be slowly and subtly, to create a particular effect.
-Instant, or snap lighting changes can be used to shock the audience, while they may not notice a slow transition until the result is clear.
+A production will very rarely have only one lighting state.
+Moving from one state to another is called a transition.
+These changes can happen instantly, or slowly and subtly, to create a particular effect.
+Instant, or snap, changes can be used to shock the audience, while a slow transition may not be noticed until the result is clear.
 Gradual transitions are useful for changing the mood or indicating the time of day.

-Blackouts occur when a stage is in complete darkness.
-Blackouts can be used as a sign to the audience that the play is finished, or for a significant time or location changes.
-A blackout is also used for changing scenery, but you should consider light for the stage crew to work.
-Allowing audiences to view the scene change is a way of retaining their attention during this pause.
+A blackout is when the stage is in complete darkness.
+Blackouts can signal to the audience that the play has finished, or mark a significant change of time or location.
+A blackout is also used for changing scenery, though you should consider providing light for the crew to work — and allowing the audience to watch a scene change is one way of holding their attention during the pause.

 Theatre Lights